YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 17. -USER is compatible only with -EXTRACT and -SHOW.

-18. file list must not be asterisk (*) for -REDIRECT.
+18. File list must not be asterisk (*) for -REDIRECT.

-19. file list must be asterisk (*) for -BACKWARD -ROLLBACK; -ROLLBACK -FORWARD accepts a list of journal file names.
+19. File list must be asterisk (*) for -BACKWARD -ROLLBACK; -ROLLBACK -FORWARD accepts a list of journal file names.

 20. Journal selection qualifiers are incompatible with -RECOVER, -ROLLBACK, and -VERIFY.